Portugal Golden Visa Fund Costs 2026: The Full All-In Cost Beyond the EUR 500,000 Investment

 The EUR 500,000 investment

-AIMA's fund-route materials refer to a capital transfer of at least EUR 500,000 for acquisition of units in non-real-estate collective investment undertakings constituted under Portuguese law.
+AIMA's ARI page and fund-route checklist refer to a capital transfer of at least EUR 500,000 for acquisition of units in non-real-estate collective investment undertakings constituted under Portuguese law.

 This money is invested capital.
 It is exposed to the fund's risk, liquidity and fee structure.
 It is not a government fee and it is not guaranteed simply because the investment supports a residence application.